nickgreene/dVPose/README.md

 A sample of the dataset is currently available for download [here](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/ngreen29_jh_edu/EqHw6Tmr4i1JhgNVFGwaJWkBQ513636EmeaKoPBhBmLp4w?e=1seJnl).
-Additional will be added soon.
+Additional data coming very soon!

+Note: the directory structure and organization of the data will change for the official release.

 # Cad Models
-In the cad models folder, various formats are available for the da Vinci endoscope (the instrument models will be added soon).
+In the cad models folder, various formats are available for the da Vinci endoscope (instrument models will be added soon).
 Also, the optical tracking marker registrations are provided as 4x4 matrices.